An informal interview is that kind of an interview process which takes place in a casual setting, preferably over lunch or coffee.

 Unlike a formal interview which is more of a problem answer round, an informal discussion is more of an even exchange of thoughts and ideas.
 A prominent feature of informal interviews is in the form of the fact that the candidate can ask open-ended questions.

 Moreover, according to Chron, to keep the flow of conversation natural, both the interviewer and interviewee are responsible.
 You can opt to ask the open-ended question to maintain the communication process.
-Workbloom is of the opinion that you can ask questions like “What changes do you see in the company?”
+Workbloom thinks that you can ask questions like “What changes do you see in the company?”
 “How do you see me in the job role?” etc.

 It is also of utmost importance to notice each detail so that you can clear your doubts in the later process.
 On the other hand, maintaining eye contact is of great importance as this would serve as a message to the recruiter that you are attentive.